mirazle/style_manager.js/README.md

 ```
 # ○ Usage
 ## $.sm
-See all the css properties in one structure.
+See all the css properties in a structure.

 ###Example1
 ```javascript